slowernews/wisdom-tldr/chapters/chapter_appendix.md

 Mental models

 <!--
-Actions > Thoughts
-ACTIONS change the world.
+Actions > Thoughts; Actions change the world.
 Not beliefs.

 > *'Every new medium transforms the nature of human thought.
 In the long run, history is the story of information becoming aware of itself.' -- James Gleick*